 If you are doing an essay that involves researching or you quote anyone in your essay, then you need to cite your sources.
 There are many different formalized styles for citing sources.
 For example: MLA (Modern Language Association), Chicago (Turabian), APA (American Psychological Association), and more.
 The most standard for English papers is MLA.
 You can buy the official books on how to properly cite sources according to certain styles, but you can also find a lot of that information on the Internet.

-- The Elements of Style – a free, online version of the excellent and widely used English style guide by Strunk and White.
+- The Elements of Style – a popular, albeit increasingly dated, excellent and widely used English style guide by Strunk and White.

 - Heumer’s Guide to Writing – geared toward philosophical writing, but good for essays in general.

 - Top 10 Grammatical Errors – by Robert Pasnau at Boulder.